Conflict Start: 1946 (U.S. Policy of Soviet Containment)

 The Cold War wasn’t an armed conflict.
 It was a long period of geopolitical tension between the United States of America and the Soviet Union.
 These two countries were the only remaining superpowers after World War 2.

 The Cold War started in 1946 with the United States foreign policy of Soviet containment, and it ended in 1991 with the collapse of the Soviet Union.

 The Cold War was fought between the United States (NATO alliance) and the Soviet Union (Warsaw Pact).

 The Cold War was won by the United States and its NATO allies.

-The Cold War was responsible for deaths through the many proxy wars fought by both the United States and the Soviet Union.
+The Cold War was responsible for millions of deaths.
+These deaths occured through proxy wars fought by the United States and the Soviet Union.